vollmerm/fungp/README.md

 ------------------

 **fungp** is a genetic programming library implemented in the Clojure programming language.
 It's pronounced fun-gee-pee, for *functional genetic programming*.

+A far more detailed explanation can be found in the core.clj source code.
+It is thoroughly documented.

 How do I use it?
 -----------------

-See sample.clj for an example usage.
+See the samples for example usage.
 The general idea is to pass in a fitness function, a terminal set, a function set, and other various options, and the algorithm will attempt to evolve code out of the functions and terminals.